Q&A on the NEW 4x4 Explorer App from Hema Maps - Update 11th March 2021

 Within the new 4x4 Explorer App there are five different map layers as follows:

-- Hema X Lite - simple map which has comprehensive on-road coverage provided by Open Street Map (OSM).
+- OSM Onroad - simple map which has comprehensive on-road coverage provided by Open Street Map (OSM).
 This is available online and offline in the app.
 This and the satellite maps are the only map layers built on an OSM platform.
-All other map layers are Hema's own maps built up over the last 30 years.

 - Hema Touring Map - more detailed Hema map which has a combination of on-road and off-road coverage but reduced topographic features.
 The on-road coverage is provided by HERE and this is available online and offline in the app.